 Value Stream Mapping and Agile

 Lean and agile are not the same.
 The goal of agile is to execute work over shorter intervals of time.
 Changes can be made quickly and with more customer involvement.
-The goal of lean is to reduce waste, remove unnecessary costs, and improve efficiency.
+The goal of lean is eliminating waste as much as possible, remove unnecessary costs, and improve efficiency.
 Lean identifies and eliminates unnecessary activities in creating value for the customer.
 Lean is often seen as a top-down approach to management.
 It focuses on end-to-end delivery.
-Agile is focused on the bottom up with rapid, short deliveries and continual iterations.
-Agile was first developed as a rebellion to the top-down, end-to-end approach to development.
+Agile, on the other hand, focuses on the bottom up with rapid, short deliveries and continual iterations.

 The Connection Between Lean and Agile